GuillaumeChdlr/Jamais-Vu-projects/README.md

   one sofware for E-Prime 3.0
   one open-source in psychopy
 both softs has a same goal, induction with repetitive reading and timer for jamais-vu (read the comments, easy to understand)

+All the programs are commented in french (I'll do in english next time or later, but I wasn't thinking about sharing them here at first so...) sorry :)